nccurry/terraform-provider-ignition/website/docs/d/filesystem.html.md

 # ignition\_filesystem

-Describes the desired state of a the system’s filesystems to be configured and/or used with the _ignition\_file_ resource.
+Describes the desired state of the system’s filesystems to be configured and/or used with the _ignition\_file_ resource.

 ## Example Usage